tintin10q/computational-linguistics-summary/Prediction/Recurrent neural network (RNN).md

 # Recurrent neural networks (RNN)
 A recurrent neural network is a neural network which uses [recurrence](Recurrence.md) to take into account previous states.
-Instead of relying on n-grams and a [Markov assumption,](Prediction/Markov%20assumption.md) there is a **chain of recurrence**.
-The idea is to update some hidden layers in the neural network based on values of other hidden layers.
+Instead of relying on n-grams and the [Markov assumption,](Prediction/Markov%20assumption.md) there is a **chain of recurrence**.
+The idea is to update some hidden layers in the neural network based on values of other (later) hidden layers.

 Instead of parsing the input into [N-grams](Languages/N-grams.md) and giving those as input, you select an input sequence and give the network one token of the sequence at a time.
 Each time, the hidden layers will update and update the previous layers based on the further layers.
 This causes previous words to influence the current prediction through recurrence.
 The words you feed into the model before you make the prediction are called the **chain of recurrence**.
 The chain of recurrence usually (almost) goes back to the beginning of a sequence, which is typically a sentence.
 We say almost because the most recent words affect the current state more than the words further away.